sisve/openconnect-wrapper/readme.md

 2. Extract openconnect-installer.exe from the downloaded file.
 3. Right-click openconnect-installer.exe, and click Properties.
 If the notice "This file came from another computer and might be blocked to help protect your computer" is visible, check the checkbox "Unlock".
 Click OK to save any changes and close the properties window.
 4. Run openconnect-installer.exe
-   1. When asked, accept to install TAP-Windows.
-   2. When TAP-Windows asks, choose to install TAP Utilities.

 ### Downloading openconnect-wrapper on Windows